When does IV identification not restrict outcomes?: Introduction

-When generalized beyond the binary-treatment, binary-instrument LATE model, the above result amounts to a geometric characterization of outcome-agnostic identification in IV models.
-Units in the population can be partitioned by which ``response group'' $G_i \in \mathcal{G}$ they belong to, and conditioning events that define a parameter of interest by functions $c: \mathcal{G}\rightarrow \{0,1\}$ indicating which response groups are considered by that parameter.
-Then a local average conditional mean $\mathbbm{E}[Y_i(t)|c(G_i)=1]$ for a given treatment value $t$ is point-identified in an outcome-agnostic manner if and only if a vector representation of the function $c$ belongs to a particular linear subspace of $\mathbbm{R}^{|\mathcal{G}|}$, where the subspace depends on any restrictions assumed about selection behavior through the choice of $\mathcal{G}$.
+When generalized beyond the binary-treatment case, the above result delivers a simple geometric characterization of outcome-nonrestrictive identification in IV models.
+Units in the population can be partitioned by which ``response type'' $G_i \in \mathcal{G}$ they belong to, and the conditioning event that defines a target parameter by functions $c: \mathcal{G}\rightarrow \{0,1\}$ that indicates which response types are considered by that parameter.
+In models with a finite selection model $\mathcal{G}$, a local counterfactual mean $\mathbbm{E}[Y_i(t)|c(G_i)=1]$ is point-identified in an outcome-nonrestrictive manner if and only if a vector representation of $c$ belongs to a particular linear subspace of $\mathbbm{R}^{|\mathcal{G}|}$, where the subspace depends on what restrictions are assumed about selection behavior through the choice of $\mathcal{G}$.
 Intuitively, ``linearity'' arises throughout from the law of iterated expectations over the latent types $g$.
-While a counterfactual mean $\mathbbm{E}[Y_i(t)|c(G_i)=1]$ can be expressed as a convex linear combination of $\mathbbm{E}[Y_i(t)|G_i=g]$ over the $g$ for which $c(g)=1$, the observable distribution of $Y$ conditioned treatment realization $t$ similarly amounts to a mixture over conditional distributions of the potential outcome $Y_i(t)$ that condition on various values $g$ of $G_i$.\footnote{A similar structure is exploited in previous work that has used linear programming approaches to identification under LATE monotonicity \citep{MTS} and its generalization to partial monotonicity with multiple instruments \citep{Mogstad2020b}.
-These authors general focus on partial identification under these specific monotonicity assumptions; I characterize point identification for arbitrary selection models (while restricting to finite instruments for most results).}
+While a counterfactual mean $\mathbbm{E}[Y_i(t)|c(G_i)=1]$ can be expressed as a convex linear combination of $\mathbbm{E}[Y_i(t)|G_i=g]$ over the $g$ for which $c(g)=1$, the observable distribution of $Y$ conditioned treatment realization $t$ similarly amounts to a mixture over conditional distributions of $Y_i(t)$ that condition on the various response types.\footnote{A similar structure is exploited in previous work that has used linear programming approaches to identification under LATE monotonicity (e.g. \citealt{MTS}).
+These authors generally focus on partial identification under specific monotonicity assumptions (see also \citet{Mogstad2020b,kamat2023identification} for related results).
+I characterize point identification for arbitrary selection models.}